 Image Credit: Jeffrey Javed

-Hello!
-I am a Research Fellow and Research Director at the Weiser Center for Emerging Democracies at the University of Michigan, where I research mobilization, violence, and the role of morality in politics.
-Previously, I was a Postdoctoral Fellow at the Lieberthal-Rogel Center for Chinese Studies, also at U of M. My book, Righteous Revolutionaries: Morality, Mobilization, and Violence in the Making of the Chinese State (under contract with University of Michigan Press), explores how the Chinese Communist Party-state leveraged moral outrage to mobilize collective violence against "class enemies" and build its authority after the 1949 revolution.
+Before moving to Facebook, I was a Research Fellow and Research Director at the Weiser Center for Emerging Democracies and a Postdoctoral Fellow at the Lieberthal-Rogel Center for Chinese Studies at the University of Michigan, where I researched mobilization, violence, and the role of morality in politics.
+My book, Righteous Revolutionaries: Morality, Mobilization, and Violence in the Making of the Chinese State (under contract with University of Michigan Press), explores how the Chinese Communist Party-state leveraged moral outrage to mobilize collective violence against "class enemies" and build its authority after the 1949 revolution.

 You can contact me via e-mail at: firstname.lastname@example.org.